hubtype/botonic/doc-botonic/docs/getting-started.md

 Congratulations!
 You’ve installed and deployed your first bot!

-> **Note**: If you experience any error while testing or deploying your bot, try to run `npm run build` for a more detailed trace.
+> **Note**: If you experience any errors whilst testing or deploying your bot, try to run `npm run build` for a more detailed trace.